-While the occasional dry heave is nothing to worry about, frequent dry heaving is more concerning than actual vomiting.
-For one thing, vomiting actually expels whatever’s causing the problem, whereas dry heaving fails to eliminate it from the body.
+If your dog dry heaves occasionally it’s nothing to worry about, but frequent dry heaving is more concerning than actual vomiting.
+For one thing, vomiting actually expels whatever’s causing the problem, whereas your dog dry heaving fails to eliminate it from the body.

 Also, when your dog vomits, you can at least see what the problem was (assuming that you’re willing to sift through dog puke).
 With dry heaving, you can’t tell whether the problem is caused by something relatively benign or something you need to worry about.

-There are several potentially serious issues that could cause dry heaving, and we can’t list all the signs and symptoms for each one here.
+There are several potentially serious issues that could cause your dog to dry heave, and we can’t list all the signs and symptoms for each one here.

 When Should You Worry About Gagging?